 Q: I've read that motorists often sustain serious injuries after getting involved in a commercial truck accident.
 What exactly is a "commercial truck?"

 A: A commercial truck, such as a "big rig," is a vehicle used in the course of business and/or for the transport of commercial goods.
-Examples are eighteen-wheeler tractor trailers, tanker trucks, delivery vehicles, and other large freight trucks.
+Examples are eighteen-wheel tractor trailers, tanker trucks, delivery vehicles, and other large freight trucks.
 Although some businesses use standard pickup trucks for their day-to-day activities, commercial trucks are generally much larger, serve a specific purpose (cement trucks for example), and require a commercial driver's license to operate.